Paco Boy: Three-year-old season

 Paco Boy made his season debut in the Listed Spring Cup over seven furlongs at Lingfield.
-Held up at the back of the field, he made rapid progress in the final fifty yards before winning impressively by nearly two lengths.
+Held up at the back of the field, he made rapid progress in the final fifty yards before winning by nearly two lengths.
 He next ran in the Group 3 Greenham Stakes at Newbury, a recognised trial for the 2000 Guineas at Newmarket.
-Held up in his now customary style, he again won comfortably by three-quarters of a length, with the favourite Confront back in fifth.
+Held up in his now customary style, he won by three-quarters of a length, with the favourite Confront back in fifth.

 Paco Boy next entered the Group 2 Betfair Cup over seven furlongs at Glorious Goodwood.
 Ridden more forwardly, he led inside the final furlong and, despite edging left, held on to win by a neck from Stimulation.
-The Group 2 Hungerford Stakes over the same distance at Newbury was the next target, and Paco Boy registered an impressive victory by four and a half lengths as the 6/4 favourite.
+The Group 2 Hungerford Stakes over the same distance at Newbury was the next target, and Paco Boy registered a victory by four and a half lengths as the 6/4 favourite.

-With this taking win, Paco Boy stepped up in class for the Group 1 Prix du Moulin over a mile at Longchamp.
-He faced an extremely strong field with dual 2000 Guineas winner Henrythenavigator, 1000 Guineas winner Natagora, 2007 French 1000 Guineas winner Darjina, and Prix Rothschild winner (and future Horse of the Year), Goldikova.
-Paco Boy finished third behind Goldikova and Darjina, but was disqualified after the banned substance salnuterol was found in his system.
+With this win, Paco Boy stepped up in class for the Group 1 Prix du Moulin over a mile at Longchamp.
+He faced an extremely strong field with dual 2000 Guineas winner Henrythenavigator, 1000 Guineas winner Natagora, 2007 French 1000 Guineas winner Darjina, and Prix Rothschild winner (and future Horse of the Year) Goldikova.
+Paco Boy finished third behind Goldikova and Darjina but was disqualified after the banned substance salnuterol was found in his system.

-Paco Boy restored his reputation with an excellent win the Group 1 Prix de la Forêt over seven furlongs on the Arc undercard at Longchamp, where he beat Natagora by three lengths.
+He next won the Group 1 Prix de la Forêt over seven furlongs on the Arc undercard at Longchamp, where he beat Natagora by three lengths.